gafiatulin/ml-class/README.md

 More information about this course you could find on [official website](http://www.ml-class.org/) and in [wiki](https://github.com/gafiatulin/ml-class/wiki).

 For information about Octave, download links, installation instruction, etc. go to [GNU/Octave](http://www.gnu.org/software/octave/) or [wiki](https://github.com/gafiatulin/ml-class/wiki/Octave).

-Fully completed first exercise will be available on Mon, Oct 24 00:00 PDT